Copyright © 2007 jsd

 In this case, we are talking about the boundary lines between a light sector and a dark sector.
-The Secchi pattern has two such zero-width lines (or four, depending on how you count), and where they meet defines a zero-size point.
+The Secchi symbol has two such zero-width lines (or four, depending on how you count), and where they meet defines a zero-size point.

 As a consequence, if you zoom in on the center of the fid, what you see is the same, regardless of scale: you see two white quadrants and two black quadrants.
 This scale-invariance would not be observed it you used a dot or a cross; if you zoom in too closely on a dot all you see is the interior of the dot, and you get lost in the interior.
 Conversely if you make the dot too small, it could be invisible at lesser magnifications.

 If you want to experiment with scaling, here are Secchi patterns in various easily-scalable formats: